Olive Garden Chicken Margherita

 - Skinless and boneless chicken breasts are the best choice for this recipe.

-- Grape tomatoes provide the best combination of sweet, tangy flavor, but any small tomato or diced large one is suitable, too.
+- Grape tomatoes provide the best combination of sweet, tangy flavor, but any small tomato or a diced large one is suitable, too.

 How To Make Chicken Margherita